ltkermit/rkrc-race-control/README.md

 I will continue to work on workarounds, but if anyone has epxerince with this, please send me a message.

 ## Development
-Code written with major assistance from Grok3 AI.
+Code written with major assistance from Grok3 and Claude 4 AI.

 Audio files created using Elevenlabs text to speech
 - Arthur (America)